lbl-srg/obc/specification/source/cdl.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All computations are encapsulated in a ``block``.
-Blocks exposes parameters (used to configure the block, such as a control gain), and they expose inputs and outputs using connectors_.
+Blocks expose parameters (used to configure the block, such as a control gain), and they expose inputs and outputs using connectors_.